shivannis/xandr-docs-public/xandr-docs/articles/curate/working-with-insertion-orders.md

 ---
-title : Working with Insertion Orders description : Learn about Insertion Orders and how you can easily manage collections of line items that may share a common budget, time span, and business terms. ms.date : 11/15/2023
+title : Microsoft Curate - Working with Insertion Orders description : Learn about Insertion Orders and how you can easily manage collections of line items that may share a common budget, time span, and business terms. ms.date : 11/15/2023

 ---

-# Working with Insertion Orders
+# Microsoft Curate - Working with Insertion Orders

 Insertion orders allow you to easily manage collections of line items that may share a common budget, time span, and business terms.
 Insertion